pachyderm/docs/content/latest/concepts/data-concepts/commit.md

 ---

 {{% notice note %}}
-Note that Pachyderm uses the term `commit` at two different levels.
+Note that MLDM uses the term `commit` at two different levels.
 A global level (check [GlobalID](../../advanced-concepts/globalID) for more details) and commits that occur on the given branch of a repository.
 The following page details the latter.
 {{% /notice %}}

 ## Definition

 In Pachyderm, commits are atomic operations that **snapshot and preserve the state of the files and directories in a repository** at a point in time.
-Unlike Git commits, Pachyderm commits are centralized and transactional.
+Unlike Git commits, MLDM commits are centralized and transactional.
 You can start a commit by running the `pachctl start commit` command with reference to a specific repository.
 After you're done making changes to the repository (`put file`, `delete file`, ...),